-LTO-6 offers 2.5 TB native capacity (6.25 TB compressed) with native sustained data transfer rates as high as 160 MBps (compressed sustained data transfer rates up to 400 MBps).
-The capacity and data transfer rates both assume 2.5:1 compression ratios.
+LTO-6 offers 2.5 TB native capacity -- 6.25 TB compressed -- with native sustained data transfer rates as high as 160 MBps and compressed sustained data transfer rates up to 400 MBps.
+Starting with LTO-6, the capacity and data transfer rates both assume 2.5:1 compression ratios.

-The Consortium also has LTO-8, LTO-9 and LTO-10 tape formats in its roadmap, but none of them have been released as of August 2015.
+The Consortium also has the LTO-8, LTO-9 and LTO-10 tape formats in its roadmap, but none of them have been released as of October 2017.
 The projected specifications for each format are as follows:

 - LTO-8: 32 TB compressed capacity, compressed data transfer rates of up to 1,180 MBps and uncompressed capacity/throughput of 12.8 TB and 472 MBps.

 - LTO-9: 62.5 TB compressed capacity, compressed data transfer rates of up to 1,770 MBps and uncompressed capacity/throughput of 25 TB and 708 MBps.